nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.4.
 Listing all Habits

-A `ListHabitCommand` object is returned from the `ListHabitParser` if the users input is successfully parsed as shown below.
+A `ListHabitCommand` object is returned from the `ListHabitParser` if the user input is successfully parsed as shown below.
 If no goal index or invalid goal index is detected, an exception is thrown.

 ![](Diagram_Images/Implementation_Diagram_Images/ListHabitsCommandParserSequenceDiagram.png)